PragTob/after_do/README.md

 ### Attaching a callback to multiple methods

-In AfterDo you can attach a callback to multiple methods by just listing them:
+In after_do you can attach a callback to multiple methods by just listing them:

 ```ruby
 SomeClass.after :one_method, :another_method do something end